Picasso fetches $45 million, leads patchy Sotheby's sale

 Prices for the most sought-after works have soared in recent years despite broader economic concerns, with collectors in China, Russia and the Middle East joining more established patrons in Europe and the United States.

-Subtracting the buyer's premium of over 10 percent, the amount realised for the 1932 Picasso came towards the lower end of pre-sale estimates of 25 million-35 million pounds.
+Subtracting the buyer's premium of over 10 percent, the amount realized for the 1932 Picasso came towards the lower end of pre-sale estimates of 25 million-35 million pounds.

 Nonetheless, it was comfortably the top lot of an evening when a series of works on paper by Austrian artist Egon Schiele arguably stole the limelight.